AlexandreWANG915/AlexandreWANG915.github.io/index.md

 ## About Me

 Hello!
 I completed my Bachelor of Engineering (B.E.) in Microelectronics from Sun Yat-sen University in June 2023, under the guidance of Prof. Shanlin Xiao.
-Additionally, I had the opportunity to work as a research assistant at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, from 2022 to 2023, where I collaborated with Prof. Renjing Xu.
+Additionally, I had the opportunity to work as a research assistant at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, from 2022 to 2023, where I collaborated closely with Prof. Renjing Xu.

-Other than my work, I am a big fan of Golden State Warriors.
+Other than my work, I am a big fan of the Golden State Warriors.
 My favorite basketball player is Steph Curry.
 Go Warriors!

+<span style="color:red">Currently seeking summer internships for 2024!</span>

 ## Research Interests

 I am interested in efficient AI.
-My current research focus on how to achieve Pareto optimality between model performance and energy consumption.
-I also delve into generative AI (Diffusion Models, LLMs).
-I am highly intrigued by the potential crossover between efficient AI and generative AI, and the domain of Science, especially biomedical.
+My current research primarily focus on how to achieve Pareto optimality between model performance and energy consumption.
+I also have a keen interest in generative AI, such as Diffusion Models and LLMs.
+I am highly intrigued by the potential crossover between efficient AI, generative AI, and the scientific realm like biomedicine.

 - **Efficient AI:** Spiking Neural Networks, Quantization, Parameter Efficient Fine-tuning
 - **Generative AI:** Diffusion Models, LLMs